Mahesh Mittal Kumar

 Kumar was later appointed Chief Justice of Jammu and Kashmir High Court on 8 June 2012.
 As Chief Justice of Jammu and Kashmir High Court, he dealt with many PIL concerning world-famous Dal Lake (Dal Judge), violation of Master Plan in Srinagar, Jammu and Katra; corruption cases, popularized use of video conferencing, Mega Lok Adalats and a number of other projects.
 He has the distinction of holding the courts during September 2014 when the High court building (10 ft water), District court building (18 ft water) and his own house (8 ft water) were all flooded.
 He along with his family were rescued at 2 o’clock during the night of 7 and 8 September 2014 when flash floods were reported.
 The new address of the High Court was an unoccupied house allotted to a judge on Gupkar Road, Sri Nagar.
 In the makeshift High Court a number of insurance cases were decided by him, paving the way for restoring many business establishments to their normal business activities.
 He is well known for his independent approach and impeccable integrity.
 He superannuated on 4 January 2015.

 After retirement Justice Kumar conducted a number of commercial arbitrations which included the cases referred by the Supreme Court and the High Courts.

 Justice Kumar then took over charge as Chairman, Company Law Board on 5 June 2015 and continued as such till 31 May 2016.
-He has now been appointed the first president of National Company Law Tribunal on the abolition of Company Law Board on 1 June 2016.
+He served as first president of National Company Law Tribunal on the abolition of Company Law Board on 1 June 2016 till 1 June 2018.